East Lothian Ladies County Golf Association

 Full handicap difference will be applied.
 It is the players’ responsibility to check respective course handicaps and the shot allowance prior to teeing off.

 The draw will be published on the ELLCGA website prior to the start of the first round.
 The final day for playing each round will be a Sunday.
 The first-named is the challenger and has the choice of course.
-She should contact her opponent as soon as possible and offer three dates, one of which must be a weekend, and the dates must not all be in the same week.
+She should contact her opponent as soon as possible and offer three dates, one of which must be a weekend and one of which must be a weekday, and the dates must not all be in the same week.
 If a challenger fails to offer three dates, the challenged will proceed to the next round.
 In the spirit of the game, it would also be acceptable for the challenged to contact the challenger in the absence of a challenge at the beginning of the period allocated for that round.

 If opponents cannot agree on a match date within the time for a round to be played, this will normally result in both parties being disqualified from the competition.
 If a player is unable to fulfil the match obligations for any round, the match must be conceded as soon as the question of unavailability arises.
 No extensions of time will be given except in the event of course closures.
 The amended date will be advised by the Committee Member responsible for the competition.